nathanaeljiya/GitHub-SE-Application-Nathanael/README.md

 At IBM, I lead demos and POCs for tools like Instana and Turbonomic, helping platform and DevOps teams optimize performance, reduce cloud waste, and streamline CI/CD workflows.
 Alongside that, I host internal sales enablement sessions and build custom prospecting cadences that improve conversion and client engagement.

-I thrive in conversations where technical complexities meet business goals  — and I specialize in translating product features into real-world outcomes for lean, high-impact teams and their leaders.
+I thrive in conversations where technical complexities meet business goals  — and I specialize in translating product features into real-world outcomes for lean, high-impact IT teams and their leaders.

 ## 🗂️ What's in this Repo